-CBI means the Central Bank of Ireland, the Financial Regulator in Ireland with responsibility for prudential regulation and supervision of MiFID Investment Firms (including conduct of business) authorised in Ireland and the provisions of MiFID relevant to the financial services market in Ireland.
+CBI means the Central Bank of Ireland, the financial regulator in Ireland with responsibility for prudential regulation and supervision of MiFID investment firms (including conduct of business) authorised in Ireland and the provisions of MiFID relevant to the financial services market in Ireland.

-CFD means Contracts for Difference, a type of Financial Instrument.
+CFD means contracts for difference, a type of financial instrument.

-Client Assets means, collectively, your money or funds and your investments as defined in the Client Asset Regulations.
+Client Assets means, collectively, your money or funds and your investments as defined in CAR.

-Complex Financial Instruments means any financial instrument other than a non-complex instrument as defined by Regulation 33(9) of the European Union (Markets in Financial Instruments) Regulations 2017.
+Complex Financial Instruments means any financial instrument other than a non-complex instrument as defined by Regulation 33(9) of the MiFID Regulations.

-Contract Note means a document which confirms the details of your transaction and act as an invoice for that transaction.
+Contract Note means a document which confirms the details of your transaction and acts as an invoice for that transaction.